alasloob/Popup-TabBar/README.md

 - you can use this with storyboard and coding

-- if you want use with storybaord only put replace UITabBarController to YSTabBarController
+- if you want use with storybaord only replace UITabBarController to YSTabBarController

 [![Demo CountPages alpha](ScreenRecording.gif)]